 Clinical cases of primary duodenitis are much less common than secondary (developed as a result of another pathology).

-There are also a number of disposing factors that, acting for a long time, lead to the occurrence of a chronic form of the disease and periodic inflammation of duodenitis.
+There are also a number of predisposing factors that, acting over a long period of time, lead to the occurrence of a chronic form of the disease and periodic inflammation of duodenitis.
 These include:

 • unhealthy and irregular diet;